 Hamina

 Hamina is operated by the Port of HaminaKotka, located 5 km from the city centre of the historical border town Hamina.
-Hamina is located nearby Kotka (15 min) by the E18 motorway, and between the metropoles Helsinki and St. Petersburg (Russia), only 20 min from the Russian border.
+Hamina is located nearby Kotka (15 min) by the E18 motorway, and close to Tallinn (90 NM) and Helsinki (60 NM).
+An excellent stop on the itinerary offering a different destination experience.

 Port attractions